-Opening at the West Baton Rouge Museum, June 17, 2023, this first of its kind exhibition traces 45 years of the river in Rodrigue’s paintings, exploring the unique ways Rodrigue used the river as a reference to his Cajun heritage, and ultimately as a metaphor for the journey of life.
+Now Open at the West Baton Rouge Museum!
+This first of its kind exhibition traces 45 years of the river in Rodrigue’s paintings, exploring the unique ways Rodrigue used the river as a reference to his Cajun heritage, and ultimately as a metaphor for the journey of life.

 The waterways of Louisiana were the early highways of its inhabitants.
 We had no roads; we just had the water.
 They were the natural fairways for commerce, development, and everything necessary for settlers to expand.George Rodrigue